vaporup/subtitleDB/README.md

-# a gitdistributed subtitle database
+# A gitdistributed subtitle database

 ## Requirements